darrenldl/docfd/README.md

 ## Usage

-Notefd scans a given directory recursively (defaults to `.`), and processes files with names which contain "note" after splitting on '.', e.g.
+Notefd scans a given directory recursively (defaults to `.`), and processes files with names which contain "note" or "notes" after splitting on '.', e.g.
-`meeting.note.md`, `timetable.note`, `note`.
+`meeting.notes.md`, `timetable.note`, `note`.

 The first 2KiB of the file is extracted, of which the first 10 lines are extracted to try to parse a header.